First Aid for Tradies

 A whopping one-third of all Australia’s workforce are tradies.
 That’s an impressive number, especially when you consider that many of them are running one of two million small businesses across the country.
 Sadly, they also represent 58% of workplace injuries and 190 serious claims each day, a figure much higher than it should be.
 Worksites are no doubt a dangerous place to be employed.

-Trade occupations are also over-represented in the fatality statistics, with industries like construction, manufacturing and mining losing 46 lives in 2019 alone.
-Tragically, over a five-year period, 150 lives were lost in the construction industry.
-These figures represent a huge number of families and friends without their loved ones coming home at the end of the day, something most of us take for granted.
+Trade occupations are also over-represented in the fatality statistics, with 134 machinery operators and drivers, labourers, technicians and trade workers having lost their lives in 2020 alone.
+This figure represents a huge number of families and friends without their loved ones coming home at the end of the day, something most of us take for granted.

 In addition to the tragic deaths that occur, there are many more serious and permanent injuries that occur each and every day in the course of trade work.
 You may not find yourself needing to perform CPR on a worksite, but you can be pretty sure of seeing everything from cuts, fractures, sprains and strains on the job.
 Which is why we’ve developed these First Aid tips specifically for tradies.

-As August is Tradies National Health Month it is a great time to consider how to improve every aspect of health for tradies, which should also include First Aid treatment.
+As August is Tradies National Health Month, it is a great time to consider how to improve every aspect of health and safety for tradies, which should also include first aid treatment.
 Not to mention the fact that an injured tradie is an out-of-work tradie.
 Follow our tips tailored for tradies.

 Top Injuries for Tradies